Your Ultimate Guide to Southwest Rapid Rewards

 And remember, you’ll still have all those points in your account to then use for award flight redemptions 😎

-How do you redeem Southwest Rapid Rewards?
+How Do You Redeem Southwest Rapid Rewards?

-This is pretty straightforward—use your Southwest points to book Southwest flights.
+This is pretty straightforward — use your Southwest points to book Southwest flights.

-To get started, log-in, and make sure you select Points for your search.
+To get started, log in and make sure you select Points for your search.

 A screenshot of Southwest's booking page that highlights "Points"